Dr Andrea Ruecker

 Senior Postdoctoral Researcher

-Dr Andrea Ruecker's main research focuses on P. falciparum malaria transmission blocking interventions within the human host.
+Dr Andrea Ruecker's main research focuses on the impact of malaria drug resistance on P. falciparum transmission blocking interventions within the human host.

-- Investigation into the impact of current and future antimalarials on early and late stage male and female gametocytes in vitro and in malaria patients
+- Investigation into the impact of malaria drug resistance on the onward transmissibility of gametocytes in vitro and in malaria patients

 - Development of a novel translational toolkit to assess the gametocytocidal and gametocidal impact of antimalarials in malaria patients